 We’ve all seen our dogs do things that we find repulsive.
 They sniff rotting animal carcasses, lick each other’s butts, and eat their own vomit.
 But arguably the most disturbing behavior observed in our canine companions is poop eating, also known as coprophagia.

 Coprophagia is not unique to dogs and is observed as a natural or even necessary behavior in many animals.
 Rabbits and rodents, for example, must eat their own poop in order to obtain many essential nutrients .
 In other young animals, including horses, eating their mother’s poop helps to establish their normal gut microbiome—the good bacteria that lives in the intestines and is essential for health .

 In this article, we will explore why dogs eat poop, when to be worried about it, and what you can do about this gross behavior.

 Why Do Dogs Eat Poop?

-Eating poop is more often than not a normal behavior in dogs.
+More often than not, eating poop is a normal behavior in dogs.
 After all, poop is stinky and dogs seem to love stinky things.